ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Placer herald._](https://chroniclingamerica.loc.gov/lccn/sn82014998/1873-10-04/ed-1/seq-4)

 #### 1873-10-04 &middot; Auburn, Placer County, Calif.

 <table style="width: 100%;"><tr><td style="width: 50%">

+em
+in the sun to dry, which will take about a
+week, after which pack them down in small
+wooden hoses, with fine white sugar bet ween
+ea;h layer.
+Tomatoes prepared in this man­
+ner will keep for years.
 What to do in Case of Accident.—Prof.
 Wilder, of Cornwell ITnversi y, gives the
 following short rules for action in case nfTie­